Neuromuscular CLINICAL LABORATORY

 Formaldehyde, 37 % - Fisher F79-500, POISON, CARCINOGEN, store at room temperature

-hydrochloric acid, ACS - Fisher A144-500, CORROSIVE, store at room temperature
+Hydrochloric acid, ACS - Fisher A144-500, CORROSIVE, store at room temperature

-pararosaniline hydrochloride certified - Sigma P1528, store at room temperature
+(NOT: pararosaniline hydrochloride certified - Sigma P1528 or Fisher P389),

 Permount - Fisher SP15-100, FLAMMABLE HEALTH HAZARD